Dwayne Johnson: Feud with John Cena (2011–2013)

 Leading up to WrestleMania, the Rock and Cena had several verbal confrontations on Raw SuperShow.
 On the March 12, 2012, episode of Raw SuperShow, the Rock hosted his first "Rock Concert" segment since 2004, mocking Cena in his songs.
 On April 1, at WrestleMania XXVIII, the Rock defeated Cena in the main event after countering Cena's attempt at a People's Elbow into a Rock Bottom and pinning Cena.
 This event broke the record for biggest professional wrestling pay-per-view buyrate.
 The following night on Raw SuperShow, the Rock praised Cena, calling their match "an honor".
 He then vowed to once again become WWE Champion.

-On July 23, at Raw 1000, the Rock announced he would wrestle for the WWE Championship at the Royal Rumble pay-per-view.
-During the show, he encountered then-reigning WWE Champion CM Punk, Daniel Bryan, and John Cena, all of whom expressed a desire to face him.
-The Rock later saved Cena from an assault by Big Show, only to be laid out by CM Punk.
-On the January 7, 2013, episode of Raw, the Rock returned to confront his Royal Rumble opponent CM Punk.
-On January 11, he made his first SmackDown appearance in ten years, getting into an altercation with Team Rhodes Scholars, resulting in him delivering a Rock Bottom to Damien Sandow and a People's Elbow to Cody Rhodes.
-The Rock closed out the 20th-anniversary episode of Raw, on January 14, with one of his "Rock Concerts", leading to a brawl with CM Punk.
-The following week on Raw, the Rock was attacked by The Shield.
-Vince McMahon then asserted that if The Shield attacked the Rock in his title match with CM Punk, Punk would be stripped of the WWE Championship.